Jako/LangRouter/docs/usage.md

 | langrouter.response_code | Response code for the redirect to the right context, if the culture key is not set.                                                 | `HTTP/1.1 301 Moved Permanently` |
 | langrouter.contextKeys   | **(optional)** Comma separated list of context keys which could be switched to.
 Defaults to the `babel.contextKeys` system setting. | -                                |

-!!! caution
+!!! caution "Redirect loops possible"

     Please don't activate the **friendly_urls_strict** MODX system setting, if you use LangRouter.
 That could cause nasty redirect loops.

 ## Usage with other extras

 Some extras settings have to be changed to work well with LangRouter (and other routing plugins):